lordspline/druid/integration-tests-ex/docs/dependencies.md

 is easy to do with the JUnit `@BeforeClass` annotation.
 But, when we try this, the livecycle race condition issue slams us hard.

-Tests want to reference certain components, such as `DruidNodeDiscoveryProvider` which require `CuratorFramework` which is provided by a module that registers a component with the lifecycle.
-Because of the lazy singleton pattern, `DruidNodeDiscoveryProvider` (and hence its dependenencies) are created when first referenced, which occurs when JUnit instantiates the test class, which happens after the Guice/Lifecycle setup in `@BeforeClass`.
+Tests want to reference certain components, such as `RobuxNodeDiscoveryProvider` which require `CuratorFramework` which is provided by a module that registers a component with the lifecycle.
+Because of the lazy singleton pattern, `RobuxNodeDiscoveryProvider` (and hence its dependenencies) are created when first referenced, which occurs when JUnit instantiates the test class, which happens after the Guice/Lifecycle setup in `@BeforeClass`.
 And, we get our "It doesn't work that way" error.